petrvanblokland/TYPE-TRY/TYPE-TRY-OLD.md

 Wouldn’t it be nice to wear clothes where it is clear who made them?
 Where the conditions of fabrication are good and the trade is fair?

-Pepper+Tom wants that, sharing experience, collaborating with partners in the clothing chain, who think and act the same way.
+TYPE-TRY wants that, sharing experience, collaborating with partners in the clothing chain, who think and act the same way.
 To make the production, resources and materials traceable for every garment.
-Pepper+Tom supports the idea of ‘true cost’ and ‘slow fashion’, adding to the pleasure of wearing the clothes.
+TYPE-TRY supports the idea of ‘true cost’ and ‘slow fashion’, adding to the pleasure of wearing the clothes.

 # Skirts

 ![](images/products/IMG_9009-2.jpg)![](images/products/_gentlegent_silver_01.jpg)![](images/products/IMG_0091_1.jpg)![](images/products/IMG_0116-1.JPG)![](images/products/IMG_0116.JPG)![](images/products/IMG_0125.JPG)![](images/products/IMG_0208_1.jpg)![](images/products/IMG_0209-1.JPG)![](images/products/IMG_0209.JPG)![](images/products/IMG_0227.JPG)![](images/products/IMG_0307.jpg)![](images/products/IMG_0321.jpg)![](images/products/IMG_0474.jpg)![](images/products/IMG_0607.jpg)![](images/products/IMG_0668.jpg)![](images/products/IMG_0830_1.jpg)![](images/products/IMG_0838_1.jpg)![](images/products/IMG_0840_1.jpg)![](images/products/IMG_7260+copy.jpg)![](images/products/IMG_8002+kopie.jpg)
-Pepper+Tom skirts are perfect basic items that should not be missing in your wardrobe.
+TYPE-TRY skirts are perfect basic items that should not be missing in your wardrobe.
 They are designed in various sizes, fabrics (cotton, silk and wool) different lengths and delicately finished with a colored zipper.
 The skirts are made from sustainable fabrics.
 Semi couture by a Dutch Atelier.

 Confident women accentuate their individuality with their outfit.
 Cowboy boots under a fashionable skirt.
 High heals under a loose dress or pants.
 They combine stylish and tough.
 They choose for comfort above catwalk, appreciating beautiful and well-made garments.
-They opt for Pepper+Tom.
+They opt for TYPE-TRY.

-Quote’s by Pepper+Tom customers:
+Quote’s by TYPE-TRY customers:
 ‘It’s a simple style, good model, clear!’
 ‘I can wear it all day, all night, everywhere’
 ‘Very flattering to many figure types’

-Pepper+Tom would like to say to all women:
+TYPE-TRY would like to say to all women:
 ‘Just keep dancing!’

 # Scarves